-One of the many problems faced by victims of medical malpractice in Florida is the lack of publicly available information about past physician disciplinary actions.
-Congress has established a federal database to record “information on medical malpractice payments and certain adverse actions related to health care practitioners.”
+One of the many problems faced by victims of medical negligence in Florida is the lack of publicly available information about past physician disciplinary actions.
+Congress has established a federal database to record “information on medical negligence payments and certain adverse actions related to health care practitioners.”
 But this database, known as the National Practitioner Data Bank (NPDB), is not available to the public.
 Only organizations that credential, license, or employ physicians may access the NPDB.

 Defamation Lawsuit Threatens to Chill Reporting to Federal Malpractice Database

 Even if the public cannot view a physician’s malpractice record on NPDB, hospitals can, and they can use the service to avoid hiring doctors who are more likely to injure patients through negligence or malpractice.
 Unfortunately, some physicians are trying to eliminate even this use of the NPDB by filing defamation lawsuits against hospitals that attempt to report them.
 And the Florida Supreme Court may soon weigh in on this issue.